Baked Dover Sole Rollatini are fish fillets, filled with Italian seasoned breadcrumbs and Parmigiano cheese, rolled & baked in a lemon-wine sauce!

 Lemon slices on bottom of white baking dish

-Spread out the sole fillets onto a work surface.
+Spread out the sole fillets on a work surface.
+Blot them dry using paper towels to remove any excess moisture.

 Raw dover sole fish fillets on red work surface